-At UCP Charter Schools – we use a combination of arts (visual, performing, music and dance) and technology integration and Project Based Learning to reinforce and enhance learning for all students
+At UCP Charter Schools, we use a combination of arts (visual, performing, music and dance) to reinforce and enhance learning for all students!

-Additionally, children need to be engaged in learning, and learn in ways that can hold their attention, the way social media, and internet sites like YouTube currently do.
-One effective way to do this is to make it fun and interesting.
+Beyond skill development, arts integration is a powerful tool to help engage all learners in our learning community.
+Children need to be engaged in ways that can hold their attention.
+One effective way to do this is to make learning fun and interesting!

-The inclusion of arts makes learning meaningful and attainable for all students.
-There is a significant body of research demonstrates a positive relationship between arts education, particularly in drama, and young children’s literacy and language development.
-Dramatic play provides pre- readers and writers an active context for learning about literacy, using literacy skills, and exploring new and abstract concepts.
-In addition, drama instruction where students act out a structured plot increases success in measures of oral language development and contributes to word fluency, keys to early literacy (Podlozny, 2000).
-Anvari, Trainor, Woodside & Levy (2002) determined that music skills correlate with phonological awareness and reading development.
-Research finds that young children who participate in arts instruction, specifically music and dance, are better able to self-regulate their behavior compared to those who do not participate in arts programs.
-With the arts students can demonstrate an understanding of core content in dynamic, meaningful ways that will empower them to be leaders or their own learning.
+Research shows there’s a positive relationship between arts education, particularly in drama, and young children’s literacy and language development.
+Dramatic play provides pre-readers and writers an active context for learning about literacy, using literacy skills, and exploring new and abstract concepts.
+In addition, drama instruction where students act out a structured plot increases success in measures of oral language development and contributes to word fluency - keys to early literacy.